Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 Ok, time to solve a problem:

-    Write a function, call it `create_report` that takes the path for a text file and tells you the number of sentences, words and characters in that file.
+    Your boss comes to you and asks you to write a function, call it `create_report` that takes the path for a text file and tells you the number of sentences, words and characters in that file.

 #### Starting Slow